Why Mentorship Accountability is the Key to Your Success Today: 5 Steps to Achieving Real Growth

 What is Mentorship Accountability?

-Mentorship accountability refers to the shared responsibility between a mentor and mentee to ensure progress, follow through on commitments, and reach defined goals.
-It’s not about pressure; it’s about fostering a relationship that encourages you to take action and grow.
+Mentorship accountability refers to the shared responsibility within a mentoring relationship between a mentor and mentee to ensure progress, follow through on commitments, and reach defined goals.
+It’s not about pressure; it’s about fostering a relationship where you are held accountable for your actions and encouraged to take meaningful steps towards growth.

 A mentor holds you accountable by: